 Open |

 Colors in green every item with a Fluid Response of Allow, Generate, or Change Into.
-Useful for tracking contamination |
+This includes pulsating valves (they let fluid through).
+Useful for tracking flow paths and potential contamination routes. |

 |